ASSEMBLERS

 A base register table is used to remember which of the general purpose

-registers are currently available as base registers and also the base addresses they contain.
+registers are currently available as base registers and also the base

 .USING statement causes entry to the table and .DROP statement